-1. CIF Introduction
+31. CIF Introduction

-- 1.1 This strategy document is presented in accordance with the terms of the Finance Law (Article 6) and the 2005 Regulations (Regulation 4), which require that the Minister presents his investment strategies for States Funds. - 1.2 The strategies set by the Minister pay particular regard to the need for diversification, in both the management of the money available, and the level of funds to be invested. - 1.3 The Treasurer is responsible for ensuring that the States' investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies. - 1.4 This document provides details on the investment strategies for the States of Jersey CIF and its various investment pools. - 1.5 The CIF is an administrative arrangement open only to States Funds.
+- 31.1 This strategy report is presented in accordance with the terms of the Public Finances (Jersey) Law 2005 (Article 6) and the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 (Regulation 4), which require that the Minister presents his investment strategies for States Funds. - 31.2 The strategies set by the Minister pay particular regard to the need for diversification, in both the management of the money available, and the level of funds to be invested. - 31.3 The Treasurer is responsible for ensuring that the States' investments are properly managed, controlled and accounted for in accordance with the relevant investment strategies. - 31.4 This report provides details on the investment strategies for the States of Jersey CIF and its various investment pools. - 31.5 The CIF is an administrative arrangement open only to States Funds.
 It provides States Funds with the opportunity to pool their resources and benefit from greater investment opportunities and economies of scale.
-Each States Fund will hold units in the CIF's asset pools in line with their individual investment strategies. - 1.6 The strategy reflects the Minister's long-term investment aims for the States of Jersey CIF. - 1.7 The report includes information on matters relating to the States of Jersey investment strategies.
+Each States Fund will hold units in the CIF's asset pools in line with their individual investment strategies. - 31.6 The strategy reflects the Minister's long-term investment aims for the States of Jersey CIF. - 31.7 The report includes information on matters relating to the States of Jersey investment strategies.
 This information is for this specific purpose only, and should not be used for any other purpose.

-2. Summary of CIF structure
+32. Summary of CIF structure

-- 2.1 The States of Jersey CIF was established by Projet P.35/2010, lodged by the Minister.
+- 32.1 The States of Jersey CIF was established by Projet P.35/2010, lodged by the Minister for Treasury and Resources.
 The Projet was entitled "Draft Public Finances (Transitional Provisions) (No. 2) (Amendment) (Jersey) Regulations 201-".
-The purpose of the Projet was to amend several existing Regulations and to create a new Regulation to enable the pooling of States Funds' assets for investment purposes.
-The Projet was adopted by the States on 12th May 2010. - 2.2 The purpose of the States of Jersey CIF is to create an administrative arrangement which is open only to States Funds, in order to provide them with the opportunity to pool their resources and benefit from greater investment opportunities and economies of scale. - 2.3 The CIF objectives are - To offer investment pools to States Funds to enable them to effectively carry out their investment strategies.
+The purpose of the Projet was to amend several existing Regulations and to create new Regulations under the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 to enable the pooling of States Funds' assets for investment purposes.
+The draft Regulations were adopted by the States on 12th May 2010. - 32.2 The purpose of the States of Jersey CIF is to create an administrative arrangement which is open only to States Funds, in order to provide them with the opportunity to pool their resources and benefit from greater investment opportunities and economies of scale.

-- For all States Funds to continue to control their own asset allocations under the current governance arrangements. - To ensure that the CIF operates effectively, so as not to disadvantage any participating States Funds in relation to issuing of units and the monthly market valuation for those units.
-(Monthly unit valuation includes the allocation of monthly pool income and costs.) - To gain efficiencies in relation to the Investment Managers appointed; by benefiting from a reduced number of Investment Manager appointments, and reduced management of day-to-day relationships; therefore resulting in lower administration overheads. - To endeavour, where feasible, to increase the net return for all participating States Funds through economies of scale. - To ensure that CIF and participating States Funds' performance is regularly reviewed, and that it complies with internal rules; at all times ensuring adequate controls in place to manage its exposure of associated Investment and Operational risks. - 2.4 The following investment pools will be available to States Funds participating in the CIF -
+- 32.3 The CIF objectives are - To offer investment pools to States Funds to enable them to effectively carry out their investment strategies. - For all States Funds to continue to control their own asset allocations under the current governance arrangements. - To ensure that the CIF operates effectively, so as not to disadvantage any participating States Funds in relation to issuing of units and the monthly market valuation for those units.
+(Monthly unit valuation includes the allocation of monthly pool income and costs.) - To gain efficiencies in relation to the Investment Managers appointed; by benefiting from a reduced number of Investment Manager appointments, and reduced management of day-to-day relationships; therefore resulting in lower administration overheads. - To endeavour, where feasible, to increase the net return for all participating States Funds through economies of scale. - To ensure that CIF and participating States Funds' performance is regularly reviewed, and that it complies with internal rules; at all times ensuring that adequate controls are in place to manage its exposure of associated Investment and Operational risks. - 32.4 The following investment pools will be available to States Funds participating in the CIF -